-This taught Postgraduate Certificate in Human Anatomy is a new unique programme offering comprehensive training in all human anatomy, including legislation relevant to working in a human anatomy laboratory, cadaveric dissection techniques and typical laboratory practices.
+A new unique programme offering comprehensive training in all human anatomy, including legislation relevant to working in a human anatomy laboratory, cadaveric dissection techniques and typical laboratory practices.

 Why this programme

-- You will study in one of the busiest human anatomy laboratories in Europe where we admit approximately 100 donors each year.
+- Study in one of the busiest human anatomy laboratories in Europe where we admit approximately 100 donors each year.
 This provides us with a very unique and privileged way to teach and research in the field of human anatomy.

-- You will have access to a large number of prosected (professionally dissected) anatomical specimens.
+- Gain access to a large number of prosected (professionally dissected) anatomical specimens.

-- During your studies you will have access to the recently refurbished teaching and research laboratories within the Thomson Building.
+- Access the recently refurbished teaching and research laboratories within the Thomson Building.

-- You will study in facilities which house our Clinical Anatomy Skills Centre (CASC) - a unique partnership between the Royal College of Physicians and Surgeons of Glasgow and the University of Glasgow.
+- Study in facilities which house our Clinical Anatomy Skills Centre (CASC) - a unique partnership between the Royal College of Physicians and Surgeons of Glasgow and the University of Glasgow.

 - Experience working in our recently modernised and refurbished laboratories including a large dissection room, histology teaching laboratory, histology preparation library.

-- Clinical anatomists active in research will teach you, including those specialising in pedagogical techniques related to anatomy and anatomical education.
+- Be taught by clinical anatomists active in research, including those specialising in pedagogical techniques related to anatomy and anatomical education.

-- The course also has postgraduate demonstrating staff that have either anatomical or anatomical and medical visualisation training.
+- Train with postgraduate demonstrating staff that have either anatomical or anatomical and medical visualisation training.

-- We have excellent links with clinicians, paramedical and allied health professionals, scientists and industry specialists.
+- Network with clinicians, paramedical and allied health professionals, scientists and industry specialists.

-The Postgraduate Certificate in Human Anatomy comprises three core compulsory courses taught from January – May each year.
-It comprises approximately 10 hours of direct contact teaching each week during the course.
+The Postgraduate Certificate in Human Anatomy comprises of three core compulsory courses taught from January – May each year.
+Approximately 10 hours of direct contact teaching each week during the course.